Resources & FAQ

 Can religious organizations apply?

-Yes!
+Yes.
 Faith-based organizations are encouraged to apply.
-We value church engagement and faith-driven innovation as a key part of our missional alignment criteria.
-Many of the most effective family preservation and foster care programs are rooted in faith communities.
+Many of the most effective family preservation and foster care initiatives are rooted in faith communities, and we welcome organizations that mobilize churches and community networks to support vulnerable children and families.

 Do we need to have a working technology solution already?

-No. You can be at any stage of development—from concept to prototype to pilot to scaling.
-However, you should have a clear, realistic plan for technology implementation with your grant funding.
-What matters most is the innovation of your approach and your capacity to execute.
+No. Organizations can be at any stage of development, from concept to prototype to pilot to scaling.
+We welcome innovative approaches including technology-enabled tools and community-driven models.
+What matters most is the strength of your idea and your capacity to implement it.

 Can social enterprises apply?

-Yes!
-This is a dual-track $600K challenge.
-For-profit social enterprises with explicit social mission apply through Eagle Ventures for the social enterprise funding pool.
+Yes.
+The National Foster Care Innovation Challenge is a dual-track $800K challenge.
+Mission-driven social enterprises apply through Eagle Freedom Fund II for the social enterprise investment.
 This includes B-Corps, benefit corporations, and mission-driven startups.
-The social enterprise track is operated by Eagle Ventures.

 What's the difference between the nonprofit and social enterprise tracks?